rundeck/rundeck/docs/en/manpages/man1/rd-options.1.md

 ## Storing the failed node list in a file:

-Ctl and dispatch have an option that stores the list of nodes where the command failed into a file, which can then be specified again to re-execute the command on only those failed nodes.
+Jobs and dispatch have an option that stores the list of nodes where the command failed into a file, which can then be specified again to re-execute the command on only those failed nodes.